UPPMAX/R-matlab-julia-HPC/docs/julia/interactive.md

 !!! info "Learning outcomes for today"

     - Be able to start interactive sessions
+    - Use the Julia REPL in the interactive session
-    - Be able to run Julia in Jupyter notebook or Pluto
+    - Be able to run Julia in Jupyter notebook OR Pluto

-!!! info "Your expectations?"

-    - How to reach the calculation nodes interactivey
-    - How do I proceed to work interactively?

 ??? note "Instructor note"